ahmedkandel/nova-s3-multipart-upload/README.md

     }
 }
 ```
-**NB** the `make` method requires a "human readable" name and it will try to guess the attribute name.
-If you like you may pass the attribute name as a second argument.
+**NB** the `make` method requires a "human readable" name, it will try to guess the attribute name.
+You may pass the attribute name as a second argument.

 **NB** the attribute name is used to store the file_path **OR** file/s information in case of `storeAsArray`/`storeAsMultipleArray` **OR** relationship model/s in case of `hasOne`/`hasMany`.